Toc Toc

 Toc Toc is a 2017 Spanish comedy film directed by Vicente Villanueva, starring Rossy de Palma, Paco León, Inma Cuevas, Oscar Martínez, Alexandra Jiménez, Adrián Lastra and Ana Rujas and distributed by Warner Bros.
-The film portrays a group of patients with obsessive–compulsive disorder (OCD).
+Pictures The film portrays a group of patients with obsessive–compulsive disorder (OCD).
 The film's title is a play on words in Spanish, with “toc” being both the onomatopoeia for “knock” and the abbreviation for OCD in Spanish (trastorno obsesivo compulsivo).
 It is the film adaptation of a French play by Laurent Baffie.

 The film was shown during the summer of 2018 as part of the Cine de Verano in Seville, Spain.

+The film is in Spanish with English subtitles.

 Plot

-The movie opens showing five people who manifest OCD in various ways and one person who has Tourette syndrome.
-Blanca has Contamination OCD.
-Thus, she avoids touching people or surfaces and, if unavoidable, uses antibiotic wipes or washes her hands.
-Ana Maria has checking OCD wherein she repeatedly checks the faucet, her keys, etc. Emilio is an arithmomaniac with compulsive hoarding who crunches numbers and hoards.
-Otto compulsively organizes and avoids stepping on lines and cracks.
-Lili has echolalia and palilalia wherein she repeats phrases others say as well as her own.
-Lastly, Federico has motor tics, copropraxia and coprolalia and makes obscene gestures and utters vulgar phrases.
+The opening shows five people who manifest OCD in various ways and one person who has Tourette Syndrome.
+Blanca, who works in a research laboratory, has germ phobia and avoids touching people or surfaces.
+If unavoidable, she uses antibiotic wipes or washes her hands.
+Ana Maria has religious mania, with a compulsion to make the sign of the cross or touch an image of Jesus before leaving her house.
+She also has checking OCD, repeatedly checking the faucet, her keys, the stove, etc., before leaving the house.
+Emilio, a taxi driver, is an arithmomaniac with compulsive hoarding, who crunches numbers, creeping out his fares with calculations such as the number of sperm a man expels in his lifetime.
+He also hoards junk to his wife's exasperation.
+Otto, obsessed with symmetry, reorganizes objects around him and avoids stepping on lines and cracks.
+Lili has echolalia and palilalia repeating phrases others say as well as her own.
+Federico has motor tics, copropraxia and coprolalia, making obscene gestures and uttering vulgar phrases.

-Each think they have an appointment for a private session with a famous psychologist, but arrive to find others have appointments at the same time and that the doctor is delayed.
-While waiting for the doctor to arrive, they get to know each other and, finally, decide to do their own group therapy session.

-The session is successful insofar as all the patients feel they have briefly overcome their compulsions and can build on that success.
-They agree to meet once a week on their own to continue working together.
-At the end, it is revealed that one of the "patients" is actually the doctor.
-As the credits roll, we see each of the patients making progress as they live their lives.
+Each thinks they have an appointment for a private session with Doctor Palomero, a famous psychologist, but arrives to find others have appointments at the same time and that the doctor is delayed.
+While gathered in the waiting room pending the doctor's arrival, they inevitably clash over each other's OCD manifestations, but must learn to tolerate each other.
+Blanca runs out of antibiotic wipes and is constantly retreating to the restroom to wash when someone brushes against her or she must touch an object someone else has touched.
+Blanca and Federico are the first to arrive, and she is alarmed when he shouts obscene phrases at her, believing Frederico is about to assault her.
+Emilio arrives to intervene, and Frederico explains his Tourette Syndrome, but Emilio becomes a nuisance himself when he mocks Ana Maria, counting the excessive number of times she must cross herself in reaction to Frederico's obscenities.
+Emilio also grows irritated by Lili's incessant parroting of everything everyone says to her.
+Otto will not walk on the striped patterned carpet without placing magazines under his feet or climbing over furniture to avoid stepping on lines.
+Otto (whose name is a palindrome) finds Lili's echolalia fascinating, since it appeals to his passion for symmetry.